mittwald/harbor-operator/examples/README.md

   memberRequests:
   - role: ProjectAdmin # one of "ProjectAdmin", "Developer", "Guest" or "Master"
     user:
-     name: "harbor-user" # reference to an user
+     name: "harbor-user" # reference to a user object
   name: repository-1
   parentInstance:
     name: test-harbor